dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

-However, it is no longer an error to declare a factory constructor (redirecting or not) or a redirecting generative constructor in an extension declaration that has an on-class, possibly constant.  *Such declarations may of course give rise to errors as usual, e.g., if a redirecting factory constructor redirects to a constructor that does not exist, or there is a redirection cycle.*
+However, it is no longer an error to declare a factory constructor (redirecting or not) or a redirecting generative constructor in an extension declaration that has an on-declaration, possibly constant.

+*Such declarations may of course give rise to errors as usual, e.g., if a redirecting factory constructor redirects to a constructor that does not exist, or there is a redirection cycle.*

-In an extension declaration of the form `extension E on C {...}` where `C` is an identifier or an identifier with an import prefix that denotes a class, mixin, enum, or extension type declaration, we say that the _on-class_ of the extension is `C`.
+In an extension declaration of the form `extension E on C {...}` where `C` is an identifier or an identifier with an import prefix that denotes a class, mixin, enum, or extension type declaration, we say that the _on-declaration_ of the extension is `C`.
 If `C` denotes a non-generic class, mixin, mixin class, or extension type then we say that the _constructor return type_ of the extension is `C`.

 If `C` denotes a generic class then `E` is treated as `extension E on C<T1 ..
 Tk> {...}` where `T1 ..
 Tk` are obtained by instantiation to bound.

 In an extension of the form `extension E on C<T1 ..
-Tk> {...}` where `C` is an identifier or prefixed identifier that denotes a class, mixin, enum, or extension type declaration, we say that the _on-class_ of `E` is `C`, and the _constructor return type_ of `E` is `C<T1 ..
+Tk> {...}`  where `C` is an identifier or prefixed identifier that denotes a class, mixin, enum, or extension type declaration, we say that the _on-declaration_ of `E` is `C`, and the _constructor return type_ of `E` is `C<T1 ..
 Tk>`.

 In an extension of the form `extension E on F<T1 ..
-Tk> {...}` where `F` is a type alias whose transitive alias expansion denotes a class, mixin, enum, or extension type `C`, we say that the _on-class_ of `E` is `C`, and the _constructor return type_ of `E` is the transitive alias expansion of `F<T1 ..
+Tk> {...}` where `F` is a type alias whose transitive alias expansion denotes a class, mixin, enum, or extension type `C`, we say that the _on-declaration_ of `E` is `C`, and the _constructor return type_ of `E` is the transitive alias expansion of `F<T1 ..
 Tk>`.

-In all other cases, an extension declaration does not have an on-class nor a constructor return type.
+In all other cases, an extension declaration does not have an on-declaration nor a constructor return type.

-For the purpose of identifying the on-class and constructor return type of a given extension, the types `void`, `dynamic`, and `Never` are not considered to be classes, and neither are record types or function types.
+For the purpose of identifying the on-declaration and constructor return type of a given extension, the types `void`, `dynamic`, and `Never` are not considered to be classes, and neither are record types or function types.

 *Also note that none of the following types are classes:*